 November 28, 2022

-Improving “customer” service for those who serve is a critical conversation in defence organizations.
+Improving “customer” service for those who serve is a critical conversation in defense organizations.
 To those who defend their nation, service delivery is more than a transaction.
 It’s part of a social contract centered on providing personal and professional support to those who choose a life of service in uniform.

 Our recent report on public service experience is very relevant to this conversation.
 It uncovers what people around the world want from public service experiences.
 They expect three fundamentals: simplicity, humanity, and security.
-While the report mostly refers to civilian services, these fundamentals are hugely relevant for defence leaders as they think about the experiences that military personnel have as they navigate their careers, and their families navigate the unique aspects of life in the military.
+While the report mostly refers to civilian services, these fundamentals are hugely relevant for defense leaders as they think about the experiences that military personnel have as they navigate their careers, and their families navigate the unique aspects of life in the military.

 Providing services to military personnel is essential to the institution of the armed forces.
 It’s not optional.
 And it’s not just about compliance.
-There’s a direct line from providing for the well-being of people who serve to the well-being of defence institutions themselves.
+There’s a direct line from providing for the well-being of people who serve to the well-being of defense institutions themselves.
 It’s also about ensuring the readiness and resilience of people to endure the demands of military operations.

 We’d argue that the military lifestyle is the most unique aspect of the service dynamic.
 No other profession is like it.
 Troops have to be ready to deploy at a moment’s notice.
 They make tremendous personal sacrifices—missing precious moments with family, being away from home in stressful situations for months at a time.

 It’s not just the military member who makes sacrifices.
 Families and communities do too.
 The typical military family moves every two to three years whilst living with the constant, real possibility that their family member may be injured or worse when called upon to deploy into operations.
 Spouses may have to change jobs when the family relocates, and children have to adjust to new schools and new friends.
 Time and time again.
 This is why the service orientation has to go beyond the individual to the entire family across multiple dimensions.